UK - Athens

 Leaving Athens behind we depart for the archaeological site of Delphi, once considered the centre of the known world and the site of the ancient Oracle - visitors would come from far and wide to communicate with the God Apollo, through the High Priestess (Pythia).
 Set amongst terraces on the slopes of Mount Parnassus, the myth-shrouded Sanctuary of Apollo is protected by UNESCO.
 We continue to Kalambaka and our hotel for the night, the Divani Meteora Hotel (4T).

 Perched above the town of Kalambaka atop vertical rock formations of up to 400m high, are the breathtaking Meteora monasteries.
 Constructed from the 11th century onwards by monks who had settled these ‘columns of the sky’, the sandstone peaks are not only a wonder of nature but also home to spiritual places of serenity.
-After exploring two of the biggest monasteries in this area, we continue to Thessaloniki and the Mediterranean Palace Hotel (5T).
+After exploring two of the biggest monasteries in this area, we continue to Thessaloniki and the Met Hotel (5T), where dinner is included this evening.

 This morning a city tour will introduce us to Greece’s second largest city, Thessaloniki, founded in 315 BC with a colourful history that ensued.
 Effortlessly mixing with the modern city, are many UNESCO-listed Byzantine monuments, plus Roman, Ottoman and Sephardic Jewish structures dotted throughout the city and our exploration will take in the Church of Saint Demetrius, castle walls, and Acropolis.
 After a walk amongst the Roman ruins we conclude at the symbol of the city - the White Tower - and then having explored Thessaloniki’s land aspect, we turn our attention to the ocean and join a short cruise in the Thermaic Gulf.